 You must meet the following qualification requirements to be considered eligible for registration as a SEBI-registered research analyst:

-1. A professional qualification, PG degree, or postgraduate diploma in finance, accountancy, commerce, economics, business management, capital market, financial services, or markets, OR
+1) A professional qualification, postgraduate degree, or PG diploma in finance, accountancy, commerce, economics, business management, capital markets, financial services, or related fields

-4. Graduation in any discipline with a minimum of 5 years of experience in activities related to financial products, markets, securities, or fund/asset/portfolio management.
+4) A graduate degree with minimum 5 years of experience in financial markets, products, securities, or portfolio/fund/asset management

 To be a SEBI-registered research analyst, you must pass NISM- Series-XV Research Analyst Certification as required under Regulation 7(2) of the SEBI (Research Analyst) Regulations, 2014.